Florida Learner's Permit Requirements 2026: Fees, Online Testing & Step-by-Step Application

 Dec 15, 2025

 Getting your Florida learner's permit in 2026 is simple and affordable, especially when you choose a low price traffic school Florida option.
-The state's largest online driver education provider, LowestPriceTrafficSchool.com, offers the mandatory courses for a low cost of only $29.95 plus applicable fees.
-Whether you are a teen under 18 needing the 6-hour Driver Education Traffic Safety (DETS) course or an adult 18 and over, understanding the age-based requirements and where to find the best value is the first step toward your license.
+The state's largest online driver education provider, LowestPriceTrafficSchool.com, offers the mandatory courses for only $29.95 plus applicable fees.
+Whether you are a teen under 18 needing the 6-hour Driver Education Traffic Safety (DETS) course or an adult 18 and over, this guide walks through the exact requirements, costs, and steps published by the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).

 In Florida, the path to a license is different for teens and adults, affecting whether a permit is needed and which mandatory course you must take.